To be awarded an associate degree, certificate, or career studies certificate, you must:

 To be considered for graduation, you must:

-Ensure that all course waiver and substitution forms are submitted by your advisor and dean to the Admissions and Records Office by the appropriate deadline:
+- Ensure that all course waiver and substitution forms are submitted by your advisor and dean to the Admissions and Records Office by the appropriate deadline:

-For summer semester candidates – June 15
+Summer semester candidates: June 15

 Participating in Commencement

-- John Tyler Community College’s annual commencement ceremony is held each May.
+Tyler's annual commencement ceremony is held each May.
 Students who graduate in the preceding summer, fall, and spring semesters may participate.

-- If you are seeking to graduate with two degrees and/or certificates, you must submit an Application for Graduation for each award.
+If you are seeking to graduate with two degrees and/or certificates, you must submit an Application for Graduation for each award.

-- Students may only graduate with one specialization within a single degree.
+Students may only graduate with one specialization within a single degree.